mcdonc/vids/discouragecontributions/script.rst

 cuz the rest of it fucking stank.
 It wasn't like I couldn't have made something original to replace it.
 He was complaining that I was stealing the concept of fixing this bit of the docs, I think.
 He hadn't even looked at my PR.
-And I *did* attribute him by linking to his PR in mine.
+And I *did* attribute him by linking to his PR in mine, which is how *he knew about it at all*.

 I argued that I asked him two days ago to look at my comment to his PR without response in the support channel.
 He has been around in the channel for those